aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xlt-to-word/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XLT to WORD on Android via Java or Online App" h2="Transform XLT to WORD within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+XLTs are a type of spreadsheet file format used by Microsoft Excel.
+They are used to store data in a tabular format and are widely used for data analysis and reporting.
+However, XLTs are not compatible with many other applications and programs, making it difficult to share and collaborate on the data.
+Converting XLTs to WORD documents makes it easier to share and collaborate on the data, as WORD documents are compatible with a wide range of applications and programs.

+<h2>How Aspose.Total helps for xlt to word conversion</h2>

- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate XLT to WORD conversion feature inside your Android applications.
-In the first step you can export XLT to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to WORD.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs that can be used to integrate XLT to WORD conversion feature inside Android applications.
+It consists of two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java.
+Aspose.Cells for Android via Java can be used to export XLTs to PDFs, while Aspose.PDF for Android via Java can be used to convert PDFs to WORD documents.
+This makes it easy to convert XLTs to WORD documents, allowing users to share and collaborate on the data more easily.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}